IBM/docker101/workshop/lab-1/README.md

     Running multiple containers on the same host gives us the ability to fully utilize the resources (cpu, memory, etc) available on single host.
 This can result in huge cost savings for an enterprise.

-    While running images directly from the Docker Store can be useful at times, it is more useful to create custom images, and refer to official images as the starting point for these images.
+    While running images directly from the Docker Hub can be useful at times, it is more useful to create custom images, and refer to official images as the starting point for these images.
 We will dive into building our own custom images in Lab 2.

 ## Step 3: Clean Up